Very good headphones if you hate other people

 The only premium flourish is the use of metal caps on the back of the earcups.
 Unlike the B&W PX, there are no fancy textures or ornate sculpted elements.

 That’s not to say these headphones feel cheap.
 They come with a hard carry case, but if you’re not fussed about scratches, I reckon the QC35 II would happily survive being thrown into a rucksack or handbag on its own.
 They feel solid; there’s no creaking to worry about.
+Still, fans of the luxury should perhaps check out the Sennheiser Momentum 2.0 Wireless instead.

 The advantage of a predominantly plastic build is that you end up with very light headphones.
 The Bose QC35 II weigh 234g, while the aluminium-clad B&W PX weigh 335g.
 It’s not a lot, but over the course of a long-haul flight, it does make a difference.